Part I: AFTERMATH

 "Is that how it is...?"
 Fade laughed bitterly, the irony of the situation striking him as amusing.
 His mouth twitched upwards in a smile that had a flair of menacing acerbity.
 "I hope you're prepared then, Puella Magi.."

 Night had fallen as the last ray of sunlight glimmered once, then faded away into the starry night sky.
 Dark clouds had begun to gather like a bunched-up, drab cotton mattress.
 As the wraiths started to materialize on the previously deserted streets one by one, a small group of figures emerged from the top of a building.

 Swept up by the ever-sudden turning of events, Mami found a brief respite to collect her thoughts as her companions focused their attention on the ground below.
 As her thoughts wandered, she started to think about the black-haired girl she left back in the lonesome apartment room, before her attention rested on the crimson-haired one a few feet in front of her.
 Between Homura and Kyouko, Mami didn't know who she should worry about more.
 At least for the moment, Kyouko had found something worth fighting for.
 But Homura was different, and the fact that she never shared what she was thinking didn't help ease Mami's apprehension.
 Homura might try to remain calm and collected, but even she had her moments.
-Though she didn't openly admit it, Mami considered herself the most cool-headed of the three.
+Though she didn't openly admit it, Mami considered herself the most level-headed of the trio.
 After all, she was still their senior.
-Even if Homura assumed most of the leadership, it was Mami's job to make sure everyone was at ease.
+Even if Homura assumed most of the leadership, it was her job to make sure everyone was at ease.
 Though, of course, that was easier said than done in their situation.